wild-devops/pwshake/doc/attributes_overrides.md

 If such file exists **PWSHAKE** engine merge each of them content with the `attribites:` element value in order as listed.

-In results the `attribites:` element values will be overriden according to requirements of particular environment, role, host, instance, etc.
+In result the `attribites:` element values will be overriden according to requirements of particular environment, role, host, instance, etc.

 ## `override_to:` **attributes item**
 The `attribites:` element can contain a special named item `override_to:` which defines when to stop iterating the list of `attributes_overrides:` items to perform overriding.